kkdt/packer-infrastructure/README.md

 1. Provide an *isolated* Packer environment where all the tooling configurations and runtime are not stored anywhere on the host system, see [bashrc](bashrc).
+    - Packer, `build/.packer` and `build/bin`
+    - Ansible, `build/.ansible-galaxy`
+    - Local Ansible roles/collections are commit with this project as examples, i.e. `sample.local-functions`

 2. Leverage [Packer Docker Builder][packer-docker-builder] and Packer Ansible Provisioner to share existing infrastructure-as-code provided by common Ansible playbooks, roles, and collections.

+3. Leverage the Packer Ansible Plugin to executes Ansible directly on the contianer

-3. Packer required plugins for all Packer builds are declared in a single file to initialize the environment, see [requirements.pkr.hcl]
+4. Packer required plugins for all Packer builds are declared in a single file to initialize the environment, see [requirements.pkr.hcl]

 ## Quick Start